michellab/BioSimSpace/doc/source/nodes.rst

     python minimisation.py --export-cwl

+This will write a wrapper called ``minimisation.cwl`` to the current directory.

 The node could then be run as part of a CWL workflow using something like:

 .. code-block:: bash